pcrumm/phpbb.json/docs/authentication-flow.md

 # Request Components
 ## data
 This is the main data for the request.
 It is a urlencode()-ed JSON array containing the information required by the individual interface to operate.
-Each interface's documentation specifies
+Each interface's documentation specifies the required components in the _data_ field.

 ## timestamp
 A UTC UNIX timestamp generated at the time of request generation that represents the request.
 Timestamps older than **60 seconds** will be rejected by the API server.